trntv/apis-list/README.md

 - [Stripe](https://github.com/apis-list/apis-list/blob/main/apis/stripe/stripe.md) - Complete reference documentation for the Stripe API
 - [Trash Nothing](https://github.com/apis-list/apis-list/blob/main/apis/trash-nothing/trash-nothing.md) - Developer API trash nothing! provides a REST API which allows developers to build apps on top of the trash nothing platform (with thousands of new posts every day and millions of users from around
 - [Treopim Api](https://github.com/apis-list/apis-list/blob/main/apis/treopim-api/treopim-api.md) - AtroPIM is a free, modern, open source, GPLv3 licensed, web-based, feature-rich and configurable PIM solution of the new generation
-- [UPC database](https://github.com/apis-list/apis-list/blob/main/apis/upc-database/upc-database.md) - Integrate your own applications using our new API
+- [UPC database](https://github.com/apis-list/apis-list/blob/main/apis/upc-database/upc-database.md) - Database contains a mixture of barcode types from the standard UPC numbering system, the worldwide EAN numbering system, and the Bookland numbering system
 - [UPS](https://github.com/apis-list/apis-list/blob/main/apis/ups/ups.md) - Integrate our Application Programming Interfaces (APIs) with your back-end systems for increased shipping management efficiency
 - [Uber](https://github.com/apis-list/apis-list/blob/main/apis/uber/uber.md) - Discover how the Uber API can easily enhance your app’s user experience and take your innovation further with a wide range of new capabilities
 - [Upwork](https://github.com/apis-list/apis-list/blob/main/apis/upwork/upwork.md) - reference The reference of the accounting transaction